rustwasm/wasm-pack/docs/src/commands/pack-and-publish.md

 # pack and publish

-The `publish` and `pack` commands interact with the pkg directory that's created when you run `wasm-pack init`.
+The `publish` and `pack` commands interact with the pkg directory that's created when you run `wasm-pack build`.
 The `pack` command creates a tarball from the pkg directory and the `publish` command creates a tarball from the pkg directory __and__ publishes it to the NPM registry.